AEOAI SearchLocal Business

 Loudmink

-Loudmink is an AEO platform that tracks what AI search engines say about your business, creates content designed to get you cited, and posts that content on the channels AI search engines pull from: your blog, Reddit, and YouTube.
+Loudmink is an AEO platform that tracks what AI search engines say about your brand, creates content designed to get you cited, and posts that content on the channels AI search engines pull from: your blog, Reddit, and YouTube.
 Plans start at $99/mo.
 Human review is on by default, so nothing publishes without your approval.

 Why Loudmink fits local businesses